dobarkod/cookie-banner/README.md

 ## Self-hosting

-If you don't want to depend on `cdnjs.cloudflare.com` site, copy the `cookiebanner.min.js` file directly to your site and serve it yourself.
+If you don't want to depend on `cdnjs.cloudflare.com` or `cdn.jsdelivr.net`, copy the `cookiebanner.min.js` file directly to your site and serve it yourself.

 If you want to compile cookiebanner with the rest of your application's javascript,